Love Island 2020 cast – meet the 12 singletons looking for love

 Instagram: @turley_paige

-Paige, who describes herself as “loud, boisterous and fun”, as soon as dated Lewis Capaldi and has had her personal style of limelight when she appeared on Britain’s Received Expertise when she was youthful.
-However how will she address villa life?
+Paige, who describes herself as “loud, boisterous and fun”, as soon as dated Lewis Capaldi and has had her personal style of limelight when she appeared on Britain’s Obtained Expertise when she was youthful.
+And she or he’s been within the centre of drama within the villa after an argument with Ollie, who has since left, placing her in a susceptible place – it’s by no means easy in Love Island.

 Learn extra about Paige right here.